wlaub/eow/README.md

 When activated, removes the entity nearest each of its nodes.
 Can be configured to active on entering a room and/or only if a flag is set.

+### Area Introduction Cutscene

+TODO

+A trigger that pans the camera across a series of nodes and displays some text.
+Not sure yet how this will work given the need to transition between rooms.
+Might be a chain of triggers with one per room, which would also allow camera movement settings to be configured per-room or per-trigger.

+### Self-destruct Timer

+TODO

+A trigger that sets a timer and ends the level when the timer expires.
+The timer should save its time each time the player's spawn location changes and reset when the player respawns.
+May also include triggers for canceling the timer and adding or removing time.

+Should have the option to play arbitrary sounds at the beginning and end of the timer as well as at specific times.

+Would be nice to be able to have the timer simply activate other triggers, but that doesn't seem feasible without ensuring the player will be in a specific room when the timer ends or duplicating the set of triggers in every applicable room.

+### Trigger Sequence

+TODO

+A sequence of triggers that will do something if the player passes through them in the correct order.
+This is a noded trigger with the options:

+* start active (for first trigger)
+* activate triggers (for last trigger)

+If the trigger is active when the player enters it, then it will set all the triggers at its nodes to active and set itself to inactive.
+If it's configured to activate triggers, then it will activate the triggers at its nodes instead